chawlasaksham/WorkFlow-Builder/README.md

 # Node Craft Workflow Builder

-**Made by Ayush**
+## Project Info

-## Project info
+A powerful **visual workflow builder** inspired by [n8n](https://n8n.io), built with React, TypeScript, and modern web technologies.

-A powerful visual workflow builder built with React, TypeScript, and modern web technologies.
+## How Can I Edit This Code?

-## How can I edit this code?
+### Using your preferred IDE

-**Use your preferred IDE**
+Clone this repository and make changes locally using your IDE of choice.

-You can clone this repo and push changes locally using your preferred IDE.
+Requirements:

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+- Node.js & npm installed – [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

-Follow these steps:
+Steps:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.